2021 Carlton Football Club season

 The 2021 Carlton Football Club season was the Carlton Football Club's 158th season of competition.

 It was the club's men's team's 125th season as a member of the Australian Football League.
 The team finished 13th out of eighteen teams with an 8–14 record in the 2021 AFL season – two positions lower than in the 2020 season, ultimately resulting in the sacking of coach David Teague at the end of the season.

 It was the club's women's team's fifth season as a member of the AFL Women's competition.
 The team narrowly missed the finals for the 2021 AFL Women's season, finishing 7th with a record of 5–4.

-Individually, Carlton players won the leading goalkicker awards in both the men's and women's senior competitions: Harry McKay winning the Coleman Medal with 58 goals, and Darcy Vescio winning their second leading goalkicker award with a league record 16 goals.
+Individually, Carlton players won the leading goalkicker awards in both the men's and women's senior competitions: Harry McKay winning the Coleman Medal with 58 goals, and Darcy Vescio winning their second leading goalkicker award with 16 goals.

 The club also fielded its men's reserves team in the Victorian Football League for the first time since 2002, and fielded a women's team in the VFL Women's competition.